pratham5368/Tecnologies-I-Learn/01- Javascript/03-functions-scope/08-iife/iife.md

 ## What is an IIFE, what is the use of it?
 ↑ An IIFE or Immediately Invoked Function Expression is a function that is gonna get invoked or executed after its creation or declaration.
 The syntax for creating IIFE is that we wrap the function (){} inside a parentheses () or the Grouping Operator to treat the function as an expression and after that we invoke it with another parentheses ().
 So an IIFE looks like this (function(){})().

+- Immediately-invoked function expressions.

+- A design pattern used by most popular libraries to place all library code inside of a local scope.

+- No global property is created for the function (anonymous function expression).

+- All of the properties created inside of the function expression are scoped locally.

+- Encapsulation, preserve the global namespace as any variables declared within the function body will be local to the closure but will still live throughout runtime.
 ```
 (function () {